pengzhi1998/academic-kickstart/content/project/Quadruped Robot Control/index.md

 # image = "MIPS_CPU/FPGA.png"

 +++
-During the internship at Tencent Robotics Lab, I was responsible for adapting the trained model from Pybullet to Gazebo and Real World.
+During the internship at Tencent RoboticsX Lab, I was responsible for adapting the trained model from Pybullet to Gazebo and Real World. <br>
  Leader: Dr. Cheng Zhou